 - Cover the dutch oven and place in oven for 1 hour.

-- Wash, peel and chop the carrots, celery, onion, parsnip and cabbage.
+- Wash, peel and chop the carrots, celery, onion, parsnip and cabbage wedges.

 - We chose to go lower carb with this meal and did not have potatoes.
-But you could certainly add some whole baby red potatoes or quartered russet or yellow potatoes.
+But you could certainly add some whole baby potatoes or quartered russet or yellow potatoes.
+Or try my Sour Cream and Chives Mashed Potatoes or Loaded Mashed Turnips for a delicious side dish.

 - After the corned beef has roasted for 1 hour, remove the beef, place vegetables in the broth, add beef back to the Dutch Oven.
-Add more broth if needed.
+Add more broth if there is not enough cooking liquid.
 It does not have to cover the corned beef, just barely touching the top of the beef.
+Too much liquid will dilute the flavor of the corned beef.

 - Place cover back on and continue cooking for about 1 more hour.